JasperBraun/stl_ios_utilities/dev/design_docs/parse_delimited_row_design_doc.md

 * Options are provided with a `ParseDelimitedRowOptions` object as argument which is implemented as `struct` with default values for each member; that way, more options can be added without breaking API.
+  * Alternatively, the `parse_delimited_row` free function could have been implemented as a functor and its options as data members of the functor; I chose to implement it as free function with a `struct` defining the options passed as parameter to avoid having to construct an object before being able to apply the `()` operator when using default parameter values.
+While I have a feeling that this approach is the less common approach, I don't see a major disadvantage and will proceed with it.

 ## Options